tiagovignatti/my_website/content/about/index.en.md

 ### Open-source

 I've used to do a bunch of open-source software stuff.
 Some are living in [GitHub](https://github.com/tiagovignatti) now.
+You can check out also some stuff I've worked on throughout my career in the [projects](/projects/) page.

 ### Career